Pelvic floor changes during pregnancy

-For most women, continuing to have sex during pregnancy is safe and important for the relationship of new parents-to-be.
+For most, continuing to have sex during pregnancy is safe and important for the relationship of new parents-to-be.
 There are some cases in which your doctor will advise to you avoid sex in pregnancy, such as bleeding, low-positioned placenta or other increased risk of premature labour.

-Some women may experienced increased libido and pleasure from sex during pregnancy, due to the hormonal changes and increased blood flow to the area.
-While some other pregnancy symptoms, like nausea or pelvic girdle pain may make sex uncomfortable for other women.
+Some people may experienced increased libido and pleasure from sex during pregnancy, due to the hormonal changes and increased blood flow to the area.
+While some other pregnancy symptoms, like nausea or pelvic girdle pain may make sex uncomfortable for others.
 The most important thing is to listen to your body and do what feels right for you.

 Pelvic floor training during pregnancy

 Continuing to train pelvic floor muscles during pregnancy is important!
 As it reduces incontinence, increases sexual function and improves recovery after delivery.
 There is also evidence that suggests that doing pelvic floor exercises during pregnancy reduces the length of second stage labour!

 Since pelvic floor trainers have not been tested on pregnant women for ethical reasons, we do not recommend using this method during pregnancy to train your pelvic floor.
 Alternative ways to strengthen the pelvic floor during this time are recommended, such as manual Kegels, prenatal yoga or pilates.